ansible-collections/amazon.aws/docs/community.aws.aws_application_scaling_policy_module.rst

 Synopsis
 --------
-- Creates, updates or removes a Scaling Policy
+- Creates, updates or removes a Scaling Policy.